 Interview with Pinuccio Sciola in His Lab-Museum in San Sperate, Sardinia

-Pinuccio Sciola, as he’s known among his fellow countrymen of the colourful town of San Sperate, in southern Sardinia, is an all-around artist, but his soul lies in the mysterious world of stones.
+Pinuccio Sciola, as he’s known among his fellow countrymen of the colorful town of San Sperate, in southern Sardinia near Cagliari, is an all-around artist, but his soul lies in the mysterious world of stones.
 “Stones are the backbone of our planet,” he said.
 “They were here since time began, over the span of millennia, and they will never cease to exist.”
 I had never paid too much attention to stones, perhaps like most people, I had always taken their existence for granted.

 As Confucius already in the 6th century BC praised the importance of harmony between people and nature, today he would have been very pleased to see that Sciola has towards stones the same conception of Chinese ancient culture: they are a gift from Nature to us, and we must cherish them.